Dow Industrials Make Run at 22000

-The Dow Jones Industrial Average on Tuesday climbed within striking distance of 22000.
+The Dow Jones Industrial Average logged its sixth straight session of gains Tuesday, climbing within striking distance of 22000.

 Continue Reading Below